-A herbivore is an animal that obtains its energy and nutrients by feeding on plants.
+A herbivore is an animal that derives energy and nutrients by feeding on plants.
 Different types of herbivores eat different plant parts.
 For example, folivores feed on leaves, frugivores feed on fruits, granivores feed on seeds, pollinivores feed on pollen, and nectarivores feed on nectar.
-Herbivores can vary greatly in size, ranging from the largest terrestrial animals (elephants) and large marine mammals such as manatees and dugongs to small insects, nematodes and thrips.
+Herbivores can vary greatly in size, ranging from the largest terrestrial animals (elephants) and large marine mammals such as manatees and dugongs, to small insects, nematodes, and thrips.
 Herbivores are primary consumers (they receive their energy by consuming primary producers), so they play an important trophic role in ecological communities and food webs.

 Because mature leaves are low in nutrients, and difficult to digest because of their high cellulose content, animals use many different strategies to eat leaves.
 Animals that feed on grass leaves are generally known as grazers.
 Grazers are typically not too choosy and eat all parts of leaves.
 Many grazers have mutualistic relationship with microbes that help them digest cellulose found in leaves.
 Buds and young leaves are often more nutritious and less-well defended, so browsers selectively choose to feed on high quality plant parts.
 Some insects actually feed inside of leaves (leaf mining).
 Many folivores spend most of their time feeding in trees (e.g., koalas, sloths, and folivorous monkeys).

 Because leaves are low in nutrients, folivores must consume a significant biomass of leaves to meet their daily needs.
 Because of the heavy weight of leaves in their guts, there are very few flying herbivorous mammals or birds.

 Mammals such as muskrats and moose are common folivores in North American marshes.
 Interestingly, the hippopotamus, the largest aquatic herbivorous mammal, obtains most of its food while foraging on land.